 William Paterson is committed to providing an exceptional and affordable public higher education.
 While your college education is a crucial investment in your future, we work on your behalf to ensure that your education is as flexible and affordable as possible.

-The University has held tuition increases to 2 percent in each of the last three years to keep a WP education within your reach.
+The University has held tuition increases to 2 percent in each of the last four years to keep a WP education within your reach.

 Click here for details on costs »

 The University administers a number of financial aid programs (grants, scholarships, waivers, loans and campus employment) designed to assist eligible* students in funding their college education.